DAVID TEMPLE VERDICT: Former football coach found guilty of murder of pregnant wife

 A jury spent Monday night in a hotel after they spent the evening deliberating.
 The eight men and four women reached a decision on Tuesday after eight hours and five minutes of deliberations.

 This is the second time Temple's case has been before a jury.
-He was convicted several years after she was found dead inside a closet at their home.
-She had been shot with a shotgun.
+Belinda was killed in 1999, and it wasn't until 2007 that David was convicted in her murder.

 TIMELINE OF DAVID TEMPLE TRIAL: Twists and turns from 1999 killing to 2019 verdict

-He was given a retrial when it was found the prosecution had withheld evidence that would have benefited the defense.
+Temple was sentenced to life in prison and served years behind bars.
+But he was freed when the conviction was thrown out and he was granted a retrial because the prosecution had withheld evidence that would have benefited the defense.

-Prosecutors say Temple wanted out of his marriage, so he killed his wife and staged a break-in.
+Prosecutors say Temple wanted out of his marriage to marry another woman, so he killed his wife and staged a break-in.
+He was having an affair with a young teacher at the school where he coached football.

-Temple served nine years in prison before he was granted a new trial because evidence wasn't turned over to his attorneys.
+David and Heather continued their relationship after Belinda's murder, and eventually married.
+Heather Temple remained with David after he was found guilty of murder and spent a decade behind bars.

 Now, Temple will face sentencing according to the law that was in place when the crime was committed, a legal expert says.
 That means a range of punishment could even include probation.